jrenaud90/TidalPy/Documentation/material_x/material_eos.md

 - `get_config_dict()` returns the model name under the key `model` plus its parameters, with the interpolated tables as lists, the material keys (`shear_modulus_static_pa`, `bulk_modulus_static_pa`, the two `*_viscosity_static_pas` when set, and the three shear-law keys), and a sub-table for each attached model (`shear_viscosity`, `bulk_viscosity`, `partial_melt`).
 The dict is accepted by `make_material_eos`, which builds and attaches the nested models, so a material round-trips through it.
 This is the `[layers.<name>.material]` table of a world TOML.
 - `save_config(path)` writes the same content as TOML.
+- A model attached to a layer is saved and restored with that layer: the layer's binary record and its `get_config_dict()` (under `material`) both carry it, so a world or a layer round trip needs no separate handling of its materials.
 - `save_binary(path)` and `load_binary(path, force=False)` use the TidalPy binary format, through the shared `c_PhysicsBase` helpers.
 Each model's record is followed by the material section: nine doubles (the four static constants, the three shear-law parameters, the conductivity, and the heat capacity), then a presence flag and nested record for each of the three optional models.

 Binary class ids: 601 constant, 602 Birch-Murnaghan, 603 Vinet, 604 interpolated.